Wolverine and the X-Men (TV series): Home media

 In September 25, 2007, Liberation Entertainment secured worldwide home media rights to the series except in the United States.

 United Kingdom

 In April 2009, it was announced that E1 Entertainment had secured distribution rights to the series.
-Liberation, who held worldwide rights, had closed down their UK branch the October prior, hence the change in distributor.
+Liberation had closed down its UK branch the previous October, hence the change in distributor.
 E1 released their first DVD release of the series in May 2009, containing seven episodes.
 The company released the rest of the series in three more numbered volumes - Volume 2 on October 19 (to coincide with the release of X-Men Origins: Wolverine on DVD), Volume 3 on February 8, 2010, and Volume 4 on July 26, 2010.
 The first two volumes contain seven episodes, while the last two contain six episodes.
 The complete boxed set with all twenty-six episodes was released by Entertainment One on July 11, 2011.

 United States

 On July 31, 2008, Marvel Entertainment announced that their long-term partner Lionsgate Home Entertainment would distribute the series on DVD in the United States.
 On April 21, 2009, they released Volume 1: Heroes Return Trilogy featuring the first three episodes.
 The next release, Volume 2: Deadly Enemies came out on July 21, 2009, and features the next five episodes.
 Volume 3: Beginning of the End was released on November 3, 2009, with five more episodes.
 Volume 4: Fate of the Future was released on February 2, 2010, with five more episodes.
 Volume 5: Revelation was released on May 4, 2010, along with Volume 5 of X-Men: The Animated Series.
 Marvel formally announced the sixth and final part of the series, Volume 6: Final Crisis Trilogy was released on August 17, 2010.

 The complete series was released on DVD and Blu-ray on October 12, 2010.
 Alongside X-Men: The Animated Series and X-Men: Evolution, the entire series was released on Disney+ when it launched on November 12, 2019.